RivenSkaye/mpv-scripts/yeetpls/README.md

 		- Not dropping fields that could fairly easily be implemented
 		- If a file takes note of URL/local file/webstream, please try to match this in the output
 	- Do not throw errors if a file is a mismatch to the spec
-		- Either use `print` or `mp.msg.warn` to notify the user of this.
+		- Use one of the `mp.msg` functions to notify the user of this.
 		- Optionally print a single line message on the OSD
 		- `return false` makes main.lua attempt to use a fallback, if that fails it provides a clean exit.
+		- This fallback may or may not break the entire input file, I might change this behavior later.

 **Make sure to add these to the module's exported function list**.
-The parser will be `require`d dynamically so if you don't expose `parser.format_pls`, it can't be used.
+The parser will be `require`d as `parser=require(type.."-parser")`, so if you don't expose `parser.format_pls`, it can't be used.
+Anything else you add to the module's export list will be ignored by `main.lua`.

 Whatever else these parsers do internally is irrelevant, make them perform black magic for all I care.
 So long as it translates between mpv's internal playlist objects and the type of playlist it processes, [this code](./main.lua) is gonna be happy with it.